microsoft/yardl/docs/reference/ndjson.md

   the key and value of each entry.
 - Optional values are serialized as the inner value if present, and `null` if not.
-- If each type case of a union serializes to a distict JSON datatype (number, string, boolean, array, object), the inner value is serialized directy.
+- If each type case of a union serializes to a distinct JSON datatype (number, string, boolean, array, object), the inner value is serialized directly.
 For example the union `[int, bool]` can be written simply as `29` or `true`.
 In other cases, the value is serialized a JSON object with a single field.
-The field's name is the label of the type case set (see [here](#unions-1) for a description of the labels) and the field's value is the JSON serialization of the inner value.
+The field's name is the tag of the type case set and the field's value is the JSON serialization of the inner value.
 For example, a value of the union `[float, double]` could be written as `{"float32": 29.9}` or `{"float64": 882.2}`.